Updated on March 28, 2023

 If your loved one displays any of the following signs, they may be experiencing drug addiction:

-• Obsessive thoughts and actions towards drugs
+• Obsessive thoughts and actions toward drugs

 • An inability to say no to drugs